lupyuen/lupyuen.github.io/src/rhai.md

 _One more thing...
 Can we run Rhai Scripts in a Web Browser?
 Like on a Simulated BL602?_

 Yes we can...
-Because we've implemented a __BL602 Simulator in WebAsssembly__!
+Because we've implemented a __BL602 Simulator in WebAssembly__!

 -   ["Rust on RISC-V BL602: Simulated with WebAssembly"](https://lupyuen.github.io/articles/rustsim)